Available on: YouTube

 Unable to escape palace intrigues, Peng Peng on her birthday standing on a bed of flowers laid out for her by Qi Sheng is killed (quite dramatically with a sword right through her abdomen).
 Qi Sheng devastated rushes to her side and is surrounded by dozens of assassins.
 Qi Sheng is killed soon after and together (holding each other) their bodies lie on the bed of flowers.

 Next moment, Zhang Peng awakes from his coma (back in the 21st century) and recalls his life as Peng Peng with Qi Sheng.
 He returns to all the places that he lived as Peng Peng with that sick feeling of nostalgia… what happens next is a mystery (its as a cliff-hanger).

 The alternative ending is where Zhang Peng awakes from his coma, traumatized by the idea of losing Qi Sheng bolts out of his bed screaming his name.
 Running down the hallway he encounters a doctor (‘Yi Sheng’ in Chinese, which is obviously a play on words) who looks just like Qi Sheng… and then it ends.

 Strange.
 Very strange.
 So was it all Zhang Peng’s imagination?
 A dream while he was in a coma?
 The alternative ending makes it even more ambiguous!
 What will doctor Qi Sheng and 21st century Zhang Peng do now they are both men?
 Does the ending even matter?

 So many questions.
 No closure.
 Personally, I preferred the first ending — it was all a beautiful but strange dream that Zhang Peng had while in a coma.
 The alternative ending made it feel like there is forthcoming season two — which there definitely is not.

-Going forward though, I will be ignoring the ending — it is only a small part of the story and almost completely detached from it.
-I will remember Go Princess Go for its light-hardheartedness, kdrama references and sporadic use of English.
+Moving forward, I will be ignoring the ending — it is only a small part of the story and almost completely detached from it.
+Instead, I will remember Go Princess Go for its light-heartedness, kdrama references and sporadic use of English.
 I particularly enjoyed Zhang Tian Ai’s portrayal of Peng Peng.
 She was funny yet somehow classy and always beautiful.
-This fan can’t wait to see her in upcoming Cdramas.
+This fan can’t wait to see her in upcoming Cdramas <3.